 In other words, if you’re writing about tourism, be sure to include destination implications.
 Same for the reverse: If your post is about historic restoration or wetlands protection, be sure to include the pertinence for tourism.
-Adapting or repurposing posts you have previously placed elsewhere is fine, provided you acknowledge the source and respect copyright.
+You’re writing for the people who are trying to help take are of their places and manage tourism better.

 Destination reports We encourage news reports from the field on developments affecting destination stewardship:

 - New threats to the landscape, culture, or natural habitats,

 - New beneficial or innovative uses of tourism that may help protect those same assets.

 Blow-by-blow political or legal reporting is not needed, just the main points about threats, opportunities, and outcomes.